BACK TO NEWS

 On occasion and sometimes at length, Anne-Maree can suffer incredible pain caused by her MS.

 In the past, Anne-Maree had difficulty walking and talking and would spend days in hospital trying to reduce inflammation.
-Being able to take on The May 50K and walk hundreds of kilometres throughout the month is still an incredible accomplishment for Anne-Maree.
-And she is back for her 3rd year!
+Being able to take on The May 50K and walk hundreds of kilometers throughout the month is still an incredible accomplishment for Anne-Maree.
+And she is back for her 4th year!

 “Being part of something larger than myself, joining in for the good of others, is some of the best medicine out there.”